wireless-broadband-alliance/radius-accounting-testbed/README.md

 The data server IP and port are configurable.

 ### Test Bed Physical Setup
-1. Connect ethernet port on test bed (Raspberry Pi) to a wired port on network and wait for IP.
+1. Connect ethernet port on test bed (Raspberry Pi) to a wired port on SUT network and wait for IP.
 2. On SUT, broadcast "raatest" or other SSID that belongs to the SUT's 802.1X wireless network.
 3. SSH into and start the test bed, see [how to start script](#starting-the-test-bed).
 You will need to configure the test bed before executing the test suite(s).